About Central Queensland, Wide Bay, Sunshine Coast PHN

 We identify health needs

 We identify where there are areas of need, such as lack of health care services, difficulty in accessing these services, or regions with particularly high health needs.
 We work closely with GPs, allied health care providers, hospitals and the broader community to ensure patients can receive the right care in the right place at the right time.
-Our six key priority areas for health improvement are: mental health, aged care, population health planning, health workforce, and Aboriginal and/or Torres Strait Islander health.
+Our seven key priority areas for health improvement are: mental health; Aboriginal and Torres Strait Islander health; population health planning; health workforce; digital health; aged care; and alcohol and other drugs.

 We work with stakeholders